seblin/shcol/README.md

 ``pip install git+git://github.com/seblin/shcol.git``.

 Please note that all ``print_*``-functions as shown in the examples above will only work with ``shcol 0.2``.
+Furthermore, only ``shcol 0.2`` has the abilities to be invoked from the command-line.
 So you currently will need the development version if you want to use these functions.
 That version actually just needs more tests and some more docstrings to be released, though it is pretty stable right now.
 If you don't want the development version to be installed you can still pass the contents to be rendered to ``shcol.columnize()`` by hand.

 Additional notes